sdesabbata/r-for-geographic-data-science/docs/100-Introduction.md

 <br/><small><a href="javascript:if(window.print)window.print()">Print this chapter</a></small>

-In this first chapter, I am going to provide you with a brief introduction to `R`, the programming language that will be the focus of the module, as well as the tool that we are going to use to do data science.
+In this first chapter, I will provide you with a brief introduction to `R`, the programming language that will be the focus of the module, and the tool that we are going to use to do data science.

-`R` is one of the [most widely used programming languages nowadays](https://spectrum.ieee.org/top-programming-languages-2021#toggle-gdpr), especially in geographic and satellite data science, along with Python.
-I don't personally have a strong preference for either, and actually use both fairly regularly and in combination with each other.
-Most of the time, using one or the other is a matter of habit or the availability of a particular functionality that make it easier to complete the task that you are set to do.
-For instance, Python has great libraries for programming deep neural networks, while I find `R` more effective and powerful in data manipulation, statistical analysis, visualisation and mapping -- which is the key reason why this book focuses on `R`.
-At the same time, beyond the mere details of syntax, the languages are not too different, and they are becoming more and more easy to integrate.
-Most of principles and approaches covered in this book can be applied when using Python, just using a different syntax.
+`R` is one of the [most widely used programming languages nowadays](https://spectrum.ieee.org/top-programming-languages-2021#toggle-gdpr), along with Python, especially in geographic and satellite data science.
+I don't personally have a strong preference for either, and I use both fairly regularly and in combination.
+Most of the time, using one or the other is a matter of habit or the availability of a particular functionality that makes it easier to complete the task you are set to do.
+For instance, Python has great libraries for programming deep neural networks.
+However, I find `R` more effective and powerful in data manipulation, statistical analysis, visualisation and mapping -- which is the key reason why this book focuses on `R`.
+At the same time, beyond the mere details of syntax, the languages are not too different, and they are becoming easier to integrate.
+Most principles and approaches covered in this book can be applied when using Python, just using a different syntax.

 ## The R programming language

 **[`R`](https://www.r-project.org/)** was created in 1992 by `R`oss Ihaka and Robert Gentleman at the University of Auckland, New Zealand. `R` is a free, open-source implementation of the `S` statistical programming language initially created at the Bell Labs.
 At its core, `R` is a functional programming language (its main functionalities revolve around defining and executing functions).
-However it now supports, and it is commonly used as an imperative (focused on instructions on variables and programming control structures) and object-oriented (involving complex object structures) programming language.
+However, it now supports and is commonly used as an imperative (focused on instructions on variables and programming control structures) and object-oriented (involving complex object structures) programming language.

-In simple terms, nowadays, programming in `R` mostly focuses on devising a series of instructions to execute a task -- most commonly, loading and analysing a dataset.
+In simple terms, nowadays, programming in `R` mainly focuses on devising a series of instructions to execute a task -- most commonly, loading and analysing a dataset.

 As such, R can be used to program by creating sequences of **instructions** involving **variables** -- which are named entities that can store values, more on that below.
 That will be the main topic of this practical session.
 Instructions can include control flow structures, such as decision points (*if/else*) and loops, which will be the topic of the next practical session.
-Instructions can also be grouped in **functions**, which we will also see in the next practical session.
+Instructions can also be grouped into **functions**, which we will see in more detail in next chapter.

 `R` is **interpreted**, not compiled.
-Which means that an `R` interpreter (if you are using RStudio, the `R` interpreter is simply hidden in the backend and RStudio is the frontend that allows you to interact with the interpreter) receives an instruction you write in `R`, interprets and executes them.
+This means that an `R` interpreter (if you are using RStudio, the `R` interpreter is hidden in the backend, and RStudio is the frontend that allows you to interact with the interpreter) receives an instruction you write in `R`, interprets and executes them.
 Other programming languages require their code to be compiled in an executable to be executed on a computer.

 ### Using RStudio

 As you open RStudio or RStudio Server, the interface is divided into two main sections.
-On the left side, you find the *Console* -- as well as the `R` script editor, when a script is being edited.
-The *Console* in an input/output window into the `R` interpreter, where instructions can be typed, and the computed output is shown.
+On the left side, you find the *Console* -- and the `R` script editor, when a script is being edited.
+The *Console* in an input/output window into the `R` interpreter, where you can type instructions and see the resulting output.

 For instance, if you type in the *Console*